NYPL/metadata-documentation/workflows/remediation/reimporting.md

    1. Delete all lines containing `<dao>` tags from the modified XML file
       1. `<dao>` tags are automatically added to the underlying XML when the file is prepared for display on Digital Collections
    1. Compare the XML to determine the extent of changes
-   1. If the XML files are too large to compare, add a comment to the relevant ClickUp task with the tag `@MSU Archives Portal Contact(s)` to request the original and modified XML file be compared programatically
+   1. If the XML files are too large to compare, add a comment to the relevant ClickUp task with the tag `@Metadata Services Archives Portal Contact(s)` to request the original and modified XML file be compared programatically
 1. Proceed with [determining whether to reimport metadata](/metadata-documentation/workflows/remediation/reimporting/#determining-whether-to-reimport-metadata)

 ## Steps for Archival Processing Staff

-### Notifying MSU of an Updated Finding Aid
+### Notifying Metadata Services of an Updated Finding Aid
 {: .d-inline .v-align-middle .mr-2 }
 For Archival Processing Staff
 {: .d-inline .v-align-middle .label .label-purple .mx-1 }